 As psychologists, we asked Earth’s most pressing question about climate change.
 Why the inaction?

-Once upon a time, Earth was an Edenic paradise: green, blue, and a yellow sun that shone equally down on every species.
+Once upon a time, Earth was an Edenic paradise: green, blue, and a yellow sun that shone down on every species equally.
 There were sloths the size of buildings and sabertooth tigers the size of the office you’re sitting in now.